thedoorman26/todo/README.md

 # Overview

 This program is a web-based to-do list application that allows users to create, complete, and delete tasks.
 It also has implementation for creating 3 types of tasks:
--One-Time Tasks: These are simple "do it once, check it off" type tasks that can either be complete or incomplete.
+- One-Time Tasks: These are simple "do it once, check it off" type tasks that can either be complete or incomplete.
--Multi-Step Tasks: When these tasks are created, the user is asked for a completion number.
+- Multi-Step Tasks: When these tasks are created, the user is asked for a completion number.
 The task must be completed that many times before it is checked off as done.
--Eternal Tasks: These tasks are never actually considered "done."
+- Eternal Tasks: These tasks are never actually considered "done."
 Instead, each one of these tasks is given a counter that increments by one when the "done" button is clicked, and decrements by one when "undo" is clicked.

 I wrote this program the way I did to become more familiar with the JavaScript language, particularly with integrating it with an HTML file to create a working webpage.
 I also wanted to experiment with integrating external libraries, as I did with Lodash here.